 Building Information Modelling

-Building Information Modelling (BIM) is a construction management term for technologies used to generate and manage digital representations (images) of spaces (buildings, job sites and so on).
+Building Information Modeling (BIM) is a construction management term for technologies used to generate and manage digital representations of spaces (buildings, worksites, and so on).
 Design and construction teams use BIM to create digital models and simulate the construction process.
-The goal of BIM is to improve safety, correct issues, solve problems and analyse impacts prior to the physical construction process.
+The goal of BIM is to improve safety, correct issues, solve problems, and analyse impacts prior to the physical construction process.

 In Procore, the term Business Item was previously used to refer to an agenda item on a meeting created with the Meetings tool.
 It has been replaced with Meeting Item.

 In Procore, a Calculated Column uses a formula to adjust the value that appears in a cell on a line item.

 California Counties Architects and Engineers Association

 The California Counties Architects and Engineers Association (CCAEA) is a professional organisation for architects and engineers employed by the public agencies for the counties in California.
 See ccaea.org.